 “Do you mean to say that—”

 Erany shoots a warning glance at Ren.
 “Lyderea need not rule these lands.
-Peace and freedom are still possible.”
+Peace and freedom are still within reach.”

 The Felinx shakes his head.
 “When I speak of Sidehelm, I speak from personal experience.
 I was there, you see.
 I saw the armies of Erendor turn their backs and leave us at the mercy of the White Veiled Queen.”